 - The impact of other building materials onto the damp wall fabric: the effect of lime, gypsum and cement plasters, non-breathable materials etc.

-With this research we hope to bring more clarity into this field, dispel some of the confusion and non-factual information, promote better conservation solutions and ultimately protect our Heritage for future generations.
+We hope to bring more clarity into this field, dispel some of the myths, promote better conservation practices and ultimately protect our Heritage for future generations.